Bones of the shoulder girdle

 - Central group (lies in axillary fat): receives lymphatics from the anterior, posterior, and lateral groups

 - Apical group (lies behind the pectoralis minor): receives lymphatics from the central group and upper outer quadrant of the breast

-- Description: A network of nerves that are derived from C5–T1 spinal nerves spinal nerves and give rise to the peripheral nerves of the upper limb and shoulder.
+- Description: : A network of nerves that are derived from C5–T1 spinal nerves from which the peripheral nerves of the upper limb and shoulder arise

 Roots: anterior rami of C5–T1 spinal nerves

 - arises directly from C5

 - arises from roots C5, C6, and C7

 - Trunks: the roots form 3 trunks that are located in the neck

 - Divisions: all 3 trunks divide into anterior and posterior divisions that enter into the axillary fossa